Thomas Culpeper: Supposed affair with Catherine Howard

-These statements cause some audiences to believe that their affair was not only one of passion, but also centred on Culpeper's political agenda.
-With Henry in poor health and only his very young son Edward to succeed him, being Catherine's favourite would undoubtedly have put Culpeper in a very strong political position.
-As a well-liked member of the King's Privy Chamber he enjoyed a close relationship with Henry.
+These statements cause some to believe that their affair was not only one of passion, but also centred on Culpeper's political agenda.
+With Henry in poor health and only his young son Edward to succeed him; being Catherine's favourite would undoubtedly have put Culpeper in a very strong political position.
+As a well-liked member of the King's privy chamber he enjoyed a close relationship with Henry.
 If the promise Catherine mentioned was in reference to his possible knowledge about her previous sexual relationships, Culpeper could have used this as leverage to gain power and control over the Queen herself.
 In this specific letter Catherine states that she longs to talk with Culpeper but does not mention any desire to be intimate with him, although she does sign off with the dedication, "Yours as long as life endures".

 Accounts of the Queen's premarital indiscretions had meanwhile come to the attention of Thomas Cranmer, then Archbishop of Canterbury.
 During Cranmer's investigations, he came across rumours of an affair between the Queen and Culpeper; Culpeper was soon arrested for questioning.
-Both he and the Queen denied the allegations, but the letter from Catherine to Culpeper, found during a search of Culpeper's quarters, provided the evidence for which Cranmer was looking.
+Both he and the Queen denied the allegations, but the letter from Catherine to Culpeper, found during a search of Culpeper's rooms, provided the evidence for which Cranmer was looking.
 Whether the association between Culpeper and the Queen was ever consummated is still debated by historians, but the letter seems to give evidence of Catherine's feelings for Culpeper.
 Also in the letter was a reference to Lady Rochford.